RedTrioVirus/HitboxClass/README.md

 Finally, require the module somewhere on the server!
 HitboxClass will automatically setup client-server communication if it hasn't been set up yet.

+**HitboxClass will only search for entities in the Alive folder set.
+If nothing is being detected, make sure the things you're looking for are in your set Alive folder.**

 # How to Use
 First, require the module.